Architecture & Developer Guide#

 1. Create a config class subclassing L2AdapterConfigBase with from_dict() and help() methods.

-3. Create an adapter class implementing L2AdapterInterface.
+2. Create an adapter class implementing L2AdapterInterface, and a small factory function (config, l1_memory_desc) -> L2AdapterInterface.

 Adding a new request type#